 Most people who have extensive training in the martial arts believe that they are fully capable of defending themselves and others if attacked.
 In the real world, even top UFC fighters and world boxing champions have gotten killed in street fights.
 Outside of the world of sport fighting, there are no rules and no referee.
 In the real world, there are no fair fights.
 Outside of the ring or the tournament floor, opponents have guns, knives, and accomplices.
-Physical self-defense skills are important, but if you actively practice situational awareness as you interact with your immediate environment, your need for physical self-defense tecniques will be highly unlikely.
-Although the term situational awareness has only recently become popularized, throughout time, some people just naturally have had this skill set.
+Physical self-defense skills are important, but if you actively practice situational awareness as you interact with your immediate environment, your need for physical self-defense tecniques will be dramatically reduced.
+Most attacks on women are committed by someone already known to that person.
 With people you know, situational awareness includes paying attention to any behavior that is anomalous to that person’s baseline behavior.

 Brief explanation of situational awareness

 Situational awareness is essentially the practice of being alert to whatever is going on in your immediate environmement.
 From a self-defense perspective, this refers to the practice of actively observing and interpreting the behavior of all the people in your immediate environment in order to anticipate danger.
 However, situational awareness is practiced in many areas of life.
 For example, in my second book, Doctor’s Partner: The Self-Empowered Patient, I describe how to be on the lookout for some of the most common errors made by doctors, nurses, and other personel.
 When receiving medical treatments, maintaining situational awareness can save you from medical mistakes of various types.